Star Wars: The Last Jedi (2017)

 Also, is it just me or are none of the main characters (except droids) non-humanoid.
 There are so many species wandering around on casino planet Canto Bight but the film doesn’t make any similarly interesting species a full lead character despite there being plenty of new characters introduced.
 Maz Kanata makes a cameo appearance but it’s terrible, shoehorned in via video-phone and it does nothing for her character, so while the details she gives are important to a part of the story, just sending a text would have sufficed.

 ‘The Last Jedi’ may have divided audiences a little but it’s great to have a ‘Star Wars’ film that really feels like it’s doing something new and exciting with the franchise and characters.
-It has been a huge box office success and will get a handful of award nominations in the next few weeks, mainly technical ones, though I wouldn’t rule out one or two surprises.
+It has been a huge box office success and is nominated for a handful of awards in the next few weeks, Sound and Visual Effects at the BAFTAs this weekend and Score, Sound Editing, Sound Mixing and Visual Effects at the Academy Awards early next month.
+While it’s not offering anything we haven’t seen or heard before especially in the franchise, it is all of suc ha quality that it may pick up a trophy or two.